matiaslupa/matiaslupa/README.md

 - 👋 Hi, I’m @matiaslupa
-- 👀 I am interested in being hired as a front end developer
+- 👀 I am interested in being hired as a Front-End developer
 - 🌱 I’m currently learning to be a Full-Stack Engineer